+All puppies psychological growth is learned / affected through their environment, regardless of mix or breed.
 For a new puppy there is a very special and delicate time frame during their first 3 to 16 weeks of life.
 This is called the Critical Fear or First Fear Imprint stage.

+It is during this stage particularly, that if puppies have a 'bad' or 'scary' experience, the impressions are likely to last a lifetime and resurface during maturity.
 Once a behaviour has been learned through fear, it is much more difficult to remedy later (or possibly just manage), requiring a lot of compassion, patience, consistency and love, because....

 Fear is Not a Behaviour, it is an Emotion

 Fear is an intense, aversive and subjective emotion.
 What can be fearful for one puppy may not be for another.
 For dogs and animals in general, fear is closely linked to survival.
 Things puppies perceive as dangerous, that may cause pain, injury or loss of life can become overwhelming if they feel trapped and unable to flee.
-They may just give up: Stop moving and freeze, in a state of learned helplessness.
+They may just give up; stop moving and freeze, in a state of learned helplessness.

+Fear also interferes with learning.
 When a puppy is fearful, there is little space for learning.
 If you try to train a fearful puppy you are unlikely to get any response, simply as they are unable to focus.
-It would be highly unlikely they would be able to take their favourite food or toy as the fear is over their threshold!
+It would be highly unlikely they would be able to take their favourite food or toy as the fear is over their threshold.

 Being aware of your puppies critical fear imprint stage can equip you on how to best prepare, prevent and manage your puppies environment during this delicate time.
 To help prevent adverse conditioning we suggest;

-Try to avoid frightening puppy during this time
+Try to avoid frightening puppy during this time.

 If your puppy becomes afraid for any reason, honour what your puppies behaviour is showing you (dangerous or not) and swiftly step in and remove him/her from the situation.
 Be calm, don't make a fuss, then direct your pup to something else they he or she loves. i.e/ Fetching their favourite ball, tug of war, other fun interactive play with you.